Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds: Introduction

 Poincar\'e--Einstein manifolds are complete Einstein manifolds with a well-defined conformal boundary; the model example is the Poincar\'e ball model of hyperbolic space.
 The rich interplay between the conformal geometry of the boundary of a Poincar\'e--Einstein manifold and the Riemannian geometry of its interior, which is at the heart of the AdS/CFT correspondence~\cites{Maldacena1998,Witten1998}, leads to many constructions of local and nonlocal conformal invariants (e.g.\ \cites{GrahamZworski2003,GonzalezQing2010,Juhl2013,BaileyEastwoodGraham1994}).
 Nevertheless, it remains a fundamental open problem to understand the moduli space of Poincar\'e--Einstein manifolds with a given conformal boundary (cf.\ \cites{Anderson2001b,ChangGe2018,ChangGe2020,ChangGeQing2020}).

 A first step in studying this moduli space is to develop a good understanding of global invariants of Poincar\'e--Einstein manifolds.
-In even dimensions, renormalized curvature integrals~\cite{Albin2009} give many such invariants: Let $r$ be a geodesic defining function for an even-dimensional Poincar\'e--Einstein manifold $(M^n,g_+)$.
+In even dimensions, renormalized curvature integrals~\cite{Albin2009} give many such invariants: Let $r$ be a geodesic defining function for an even-dimensional Poincar\'e--Einstein manifold $(M,g_+)$.
 A \defn{renormalized curvature integral}

-is the constant term in the Laurent expansion of the total integral of a scalar Riemannian invariant $I$ of degree at least $-n$; i.e.\ $I$ is a linear combination of complete contractions $I_j$ of tensor products of covariant derivatives of the Riemann curvature tensor, each of which has the property that there is a weight $w_j \geq -n$ such that $I_j^{c^2g} = c^{w_j}I_j^g$ for all metrics $g$ and all constants $c>0$.
-The restriction that $I$ has degree at least $-n$ ensures that the corresponding scalar $\cI$ in the ambient space is well-defined (cf.\ \cite{FeffermanGraham2012}).
+is the constant term in the Laurent expansion of the total integral of a scalar Riemannian invariant $I$.
 We say that the renormalized curvature integral $\smallRint I \dvol$ is \defn{even} if $I$ is even; i.e.\ if $I$ is invariant under orientation-reversing diffeomorphisms.
+In this paper we restrict our attention to \defn{admissible} renormalized curvature integrals; i.e.\ renormalized curvature integrals of linear combinations of scalar Riemannian invariants of weight $w \geq -n$ on $n$-manifolds.

 There are many renormalized curvature integrals of interest.
 The most commonly studied such integral is the \defn{renormalized volume}~\cite{Graham2000}